expel-io/gke-preemptible-nodes-tutorial/README.md

 The reason for this weird naming is that any file ending with `.auto.tfvars` or `.auto.tfvars.json` will automatically be loaded by Terraform as variables.

-Now modify `inputs.auto.tfvars.json`, making sure to at minimum replace the follow fields that have their values set to REPLACE (vim and nano are available in the container):
+Now modify `inputs.auto.tfvars.json`, making sure to at minimum replace the following fields that have their values set to REPLACE (vim and nano are available in the container):

 ```
 {